-1) The above term loan from banks (except ICICI Bank) is
+1)The above term loan from banks (except ICICI Bank) is secured by:

-- b) A first mortgage and charge on all the Borrower's immoveable properties, both present and future, save and except the Project Assets (as defined in Concession b) A first charge on all the Borrower's tangible movable essets, including, movable plant and machinery, machinery spares, tools and accessories, furniture, fixtures, vehicles and all other movable assets, both present and future save and except the Project Assets. - c) a first charge over all accounts of the Borrower including the Escrow Account and the Sub-Accounts (or any account in substitution thereof) that may be opened in accordance with this Agreement and Supplementary Escrow Agreement, or any of the other Project Documents and all funds from time to time deposited therein, the Receivables and all Authorised Investments or other securities including DSRA. - d) Ptedge of Equity Shares held by the Promoter aggregating 51% (fifty one percent) of the equity share capital of the Borrower held by the Promoter in the Borrower(allotted and to be allotted) till the Final Settlement Date.
+- a) A first mortgage and charge on all the Borrower's immoveable properties, both present and future, save and except the Projec Assets (as defined in Concession Agreement); - b) A first charge on all the Borrower's tangible movable assets, including, movable plant and machinery, machinery spares, tool: and accessories, furniture, fixtures, vehicles and all other movable assets, both present and future save and except the Projec Assets.

+Supreme Vasai Bhiwandi Tollways Private Limited Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020 c) a first charge over all accounts of the Borrower including the Escrow Account and the Sub-Accounts (or any account in substitution thereof) that may be opened in accordance with this Agreement and Supplementary Escrow Agreement, or any of the other Project Documents and all funds from time to time deposited therein, the Receivables and all Authorised Investments or other securities including DSRA.

+As at 31 March 2020 Rs. in lakhs As at 31 March 2019 Rs. in lakhs d) Pledge of Equity Shares held by the Promoter aggregating 51% (fifty one percent) of the equity share capital of the Borrower held by the Promoter in the Borrower(allotted and to be allotted) till the Final Settlement Date.

-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2019
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020

-As at 31 March 2019 As at 31 March 2018 Rs. in lakhs Rs. in lakhs
+As at 31 March 2020 Rs. in lakhs As at 31 March 2019 Rs. in lakhs

-2)Terms of Repayment except ICICI Bank.
-These term loans carry interest in the range of Base Rate of respective lenders plus 1.25% to 4.75% and repayment of term loan taken from Banks is to be made in 135 monthly installments commencing from 31st January, 2014 and ending in 31st Merch, 2025.
+2)Terms of Repayment except ICICI Bank

+These term loans carry interest in the range of Base Rate of respective lenders plus 1.25% to 4.75% and repayment of term loan taken from Banks is to be made in 135 monthly installments commencing from 31st January, 2014 and ending in 31st March, 2025.

-Term loan from financial instution carry interest rate ranging from 12% to 16% and repayment to be made in 56 to 60 quarterly unequal installments commencing from 31st December 2016 to 30th September 2030
+Term loan from financial instution carry interest rate ranging from 12% to 16% and repayment to be made in 58 to 60 quarterly unequal installments commencing from 31st December 2016 to 30th September 2030

-- 3) Term Loan from ICICI Bank is secured by: a) A second charge on all the Borrower's immovable assets. b) A second charge on all intangible assets of the Borrower c) A second charge on all the bank accounts of the borrower d) Second pair passuc charge on Supreme Business Park B-Wking, Powai e) Extension of pledge of 3.3 million shares of Supreme Infrastructure India Limited f) Extension of pledge of 30% shares of Supreme Infrastructure BOY Private Limited
+3) Term Loan from ICICI Bank is secured by:

+- a) A second charge on all the Borrower's immovable assets - b) A second charge on all intangible assets of the Borrower - c) A second charge on all the bank accounts of the borrower - d) Second pari passu charge on Supreme Business Park B-Wing, Powai - e) Extension of pledge of 3.3 million shares of Supreme Infrastructure India Limited - f) Extension of pledge of 30% shares of Supreme Infrastructure BOT Private Limited